Greek Yogurt Pancakes

 Instructions

-• Preheat an electric griddle to 350 degrees F.
+• Preheat an electric griddle to 350 degrees Fahrenheit (177 degrees Celsius).

-• In a large bowl mix together the Greek yogurt, eggs and vanilla.
-Whisk until mixture is smooth.
+• In a large bowl whisk together the Greek yogurt, eggs and vanilla until smooth.

 • Add sugar, oat flour, all-purpose flour, baking powder, baking soda, salt and cinnamon in a small bowl.
-Whisk until completely combined.
+Whisk until smooth.

-• If the batter is too thick, add milk 1 TBS at a time until it reaches your desired consistency.
+• If the batter is too thick, add milk 1 Tablespoon at a time until it reaches your desired consistency (thicker batter means fluffier pancakes).

 • Grease a griddle or skillet by melting butter on it and moving it around until the surface is coated.